gbanne12/PowerAppTestTemplate/README.md

 page.getByRole('gridcell', {name: '555-0109'})
 ```

-## Finding Elements outside the viewport
+## Finding Elements Outside the Viewport
 When a form is opened in a model driven app, only fields within the currently displayed sections are loaded in the DOM.
 If you try to find an element within anotherr section Playwright will be unable to find the element.

 The section headers are always loaded when the form is opened so first you can find this element and scroll to it.
 Once the section is scrolled into view, the element can then be found.
 Sections are given an ```aria-label``` attribute with the value set as the section name in all caps.
 Therefore, the post code field in the address section could be populated as follows: